 The PIRL was formed in 2008, at the time called 'the Clinical Whiplash Intervention and Prognosis Research Group" out of necessity as the number of clinical physiotherapists involved in whiplash research through the University of Western Ontario grew.
 The shift to PIRL allows greater flexibility in our research pursuits, where we can continue work within the field of whiplash but also move into other neuromusculoskeletal pain conditions.
-PIRL is best coneptualized as a network of academics, clinical researchers and data collectors located across Canada, all of whom have an interest in furthering knowledge, clinical practice, and improving outcomes for people with non-cancer pain.
+New research arms have organically arisen through our work, now including a small presence in concussion research, other traumatic MSK injuries, tech-enabled (augmented) rehabilitation, and professional education and development.
+The PIRL is best coneptualized as a network of academics, clinical researchers and data collectors located across Canada, all of whom have an interest in furthering knowledge, clinical practice, and improving outcomes for people with non-cancer pain.

 The mission of PIRL is simple:

-To rigorously generate and disseminate trustworthy knowledge that has obvious clinical application for the assessment and treatment of people with non-cancer pain.
+To rigorously generate and disseminate trustworthy knowledge that leads to better outcomes for people with pain and musculoskeletal dysfunction.

 Rigorous generation of trustworthy knowledge requires intimate knowledge of research methods, and willingness of all data collectors to adhere to the highest research standards.
 Knowledge with clinical applicability means that the research conducted and disseminated by PIRL is developed from the ground-up with the end-user, the clinician, in mind.
 PIRL is an amalgam of academics and clinicians, which ensures that research is designed and conducted properly, while involving key stakeholders from the outset.